Mario Livio

-Mario Livio (born June 19, 1945) is an astrophysicist and an author of works that popularize science and mathematics.
+Mario Livio (born June 19, 1945) is an Israeli-American astrophysicist and an author of works that popularize science and mathematics.
 For 24 years (1991–2015) he was an astrophysicist at the Space Telescope Science Institute, which operates the Hubble Space Telescope.

 He has published more than 400 scientific articles on topics including cosmology, supernova explosions, black holes, extrasolar planets, and the emergence of life in the universe.

 His book on the irrational number phi, The Golden Ratio: The Story of Phi, the World's Most Astonishing Number (2002), won the Peano Prize and the International Pythagoras Prize for popular books on mathematics.

 Scientific career

 Livio has focused much of his research on supernova explosions and their use in determining the rate of expansion of the universe.
 He has also studied so-called dark energy, black holes, and the formation of planetary systems around young stars.

 He has contributed to hundreds of papers in peer-reviewed journals on astrophysics.
 Among his prominent contributions, he has authored and co-authored important papers on topics related to accretion onto compact objects (white dwarfs, neutron stars, and black holes).

 In 1980, he published one of the first multi-dimensional numerical simulations of the collapse of a massive star and a supernova explosion.

 He was one of the pioneers in the study of common envelope evolution of binary stars, and he applied the results to the shaping of planetary nebulae as well as to the progenitors of Type Ia supernovae.

 Together with D. Eichler, T. Piran, and D. Schramm he published a seminal paper in which the authors predicted that merging neutron stars produce Gamma-Ray bursts, gravitational waves, and certain heavy elements.
 All of these predictions have later been confirmed.

 In 2009, the American Association for the Advancement of Science (AAAS) Council elected him as a Fellow of the AAAS.
 Livio was cited for his "distinguished contributions to astrophysics through research on stars and galaxies and through communicating and interpreting science and mathematics to the public."

 He is also cited in American Men and Women of Science.

 Since 2010, Livio has mainly concentrated on the problem of the emergence of life in the universe.
 In this context, he co-authored (primarily with Rebecca G. Martin) a series of works related to life on Earth and life's potential emergence on extrasolar planets.

 In 2015 he reviewed the scientific achievements of the Hubble Space Telescope in its first 25 years in operation.

 Livio has been nominated three times by the USA Science and Engineering Festival as one of the "Nifty Fifty Speakers" to talk about his work and career to middle and high school students in 2010, 2011, and 2013.

 Other honors include: Carnegie Centenary Professor in 2003, Danz Distinguished Lecturer in 2006, Resnick Distinguished Lecturer in 2006, Iben Distinguished Lecturer in 2008, and Terzian Distinguished Lecturer in 2011.